Vyral/amy-wengerd/_posts/2021-03-05-why-homebuyers-need-a-great-strategy.md

 In this seller’s market, multiple offers are commonplace, and offers over asking price are the norm. <b>If you're starting to think about purchasing a home, know that we have helped and will continue to help homebuyers be successful.</b>

-{% include pullquote.html %}

 The first thing you need is a strategy.
 Gone are the days of waiting to make an offer.
 If you hesitate, you will lose your chance.
 Lowball offers won’t work, either.

+{% include pullquote.html %}

-Our team has decades of experience and we’ve successfully navigated through all of the different types of markets over the years. <b>Our 15-step checklist for buyers helps us put our buyers in a great position to win in a very competitive market.</b>
+Our team has decades of experience and we’ve successfully navigated through all of the different types of markets over the years. <b>Our 15-step checklist for buyers helps us put you in a great position to win in a very competitive market.</b>

 If you have any questions for us about buying a home or anything else related to real estate, don’t hesitate to reach out via phone or email.
 We look forward to hearing from you soon.